dynamsoft-docs/barcode-reader-docs/faq/different-ways-to-customize-ui.md

 ---
 layout: default-layout
 title: What are the different ways to customize the UI?
-keywords: Dynamsoft Barcode Reader, FAQ, tech basic, HTTPS
+keywords: Dynamsoft Barcode Reader, FAQ, tech basic, customize ui
 description: What are the different ways to customize the UI?
 needAutoGenerateSidebar: false
 ---